 If you are not familiar with these two, then what about Michael Jordan?
 Perhaps did you like most of us sports interested people watch Michael Jordan’s documentary series on Netflix, The Last Dance?
 Did you think about that he stopped playing basketball for a while?
 He actually started a career in baseball in order to find balance and focus in his life.
 Even though if you are the greatest in your sport, you are the one who should decide your life.
 Maybe a new challenge like Klûft, Nilsson or Jordan is the way to go in order to find balance and focus in your life?
 Like Seth-Wenzel, dare to be selfish and learn how you work at your best.
 Focus and Balance are transferable skills you can use in other contexts too, just remember that it is okay to make your own decisions.

-If you missed the first part about Mental strength, check it out here.
+If you missed the first or third or fourth part about Mental strength, Teamwork and Values curiosity, Pressure and Solely responsible check them out here.

 Next up, teamwork and values